PTAssembler Documentation

 PTAssembler includes a feature that allows the completely automatic creation of stitched images.
 This feature is called "Autocreate."
 Please consult the Autocreate section for details on how to use this feature and its limitations.
 While Autocreate works well for most images, you may find that you wish for more control over the resulting output image.
 For complete creative control over PTAssembler's output, or in cases where PTAssembler's Autocreate feature fails to produce the desired output, you can still operate PTAssembler manually.
 Reading this document will help you understand how to operate PTAssembler manually, rather than relying on autocreate.

-By default, PTOptimizer.exe, PTStitcher.exe and PTMender.exe are installed in a subdirectory of PTAssembler's directory, called "PanoTools".
-The other file (pano12.dll) is installed in the Windows system directory (it will not overwrite any existing versions without prompting you to do so).
+If you need to use the Panorama Tools programs, PTOptimizer.exe, PTStitcher.exe and PTMender.exe, they are installed in a subdirectory of PTAssembler's directory, called "PanoTools".
+Another file (pano12.dll) is installed in the Windows system directory, but will not overwrite any existing versions without prompting you to do so.

 However, PTAssembler's capabilities can be significantly enhanced with additional, optional, programs.
 A complete list of the auxiliary programs that can be invoked by PTAssembler is provided in the table below.
 These programs are all "optional" because the steps that they automate can also be performed manually, or are not a necessary part of the panorama creation process.
 With the exception of TuFuse (which is distributed with, and part of PTAssembler), these auxilliary programs are not distributed with PTAssembler.
 See the downloads section at the end of this document for information on where to download these programs.
 Once you have downloaded these programs (and extracted them from any zip files or other archives), you must tell PTAssembler where they are located using the Plugins tab of the preferences screen.
 See also the section on Processing/Workflow for more information about these programs.